kaotik/Next-js-Boilerplate/README.md

 Clone this project and use it to create your own [Next.js](https://nextjs.org) project.
 You can check a [Next js templates demo](https://creativedesignsguru.com/demo/Nextjs-Boilerplate/).

+MG: SWC issues - install with VPN off, then 'npm run dev'. it shoudl attempt to download the binary successfully.

 ### Features

 Developer experience first: